suchipi/quickjs/README.md

 - Most module-related code (setting import.meta, etc) was moved into quickjs-modulesys.
 - Added `std.setExitCode`, `std.getExitCode`, and made `std.exit`'s parameter optional.
 The value passed to `std.setExitCode` will be used when the process exits normally, or when `std.exit` is called without any arguments. `std.setExitCode`, `std.getExitCode`, and `std.exit` throw if called from a thread other than the main thread (ie. a Worker).

+### Changes to the `qjs` binary:

+- Blocking the main thread is allowed
+- `-m` (module mode) now affects eval strings passed to `-e`
-## Changes to the `qjs` repl:
+- Changes to the repl:

-- The new `inspect` global is used to print results
+  - Ctrl+W deletes words backwards from the cursor position
   - The last error is accessible via the `_error` global
   - If a thrown error has additional properties added onto it, those are printed along with the thrown error
-- Ctrl+W deletes words backwards from the cursor position
-- Blocking the main thread is allowed
+  - The new `inspect` global is used to print results

-## New binary: `qjsbootstrap`:
+### New binary: `qjsbootstrap`:

 Appending some JS code to the end of this binary changes it into a binary that executes that JS code: